Is the Faculty of Party Wall Surveyors Disciplinary Panel fit for purpose?

 There appears to be some dispute between Mr. Turner and Mr. Kyson as to what documents and format of documents were sent and/or received however the panel consider it is not relevant to the actions that were subsequently taken.

-It is difficult to comprehend that they discarded reference to the attachments because i) there was the draft award and associated documents in pdf format ii) the draft award was also attached in word format.
+It is difficult to comprehend that they discarded reference to the attachments because i) there was the draft award and associated documents in pdf format and ii) the draft award was also attached in word format.
 In essence David Turner received the draft award in both pdf and word formats.
 Despite having already received the draft award in word format David Turner requests it in word format some 5 days later.
 The previous email could be seen in the email chain.
 The panel see this as engaging effectively.
-In my opinion irrespective of engagement it has to be effective, if it is not effective then it must be ineffective; if it is ineffective then the other surveyor is neglecting to act effectively.
+In my opinion irrespective of whether the other surveyor engages or not the engagement has to be effective, if it is not effective then it must be ineffective; if it is ineffective then the other surveyor is neglecting to act effectively.
+David Turner was the last to amend the draft Award with the wrong third surveyor’s name which is clearly obvious on the documents - but the panel do not consider the documents relevant??
+The most serious of the complaints issued against me ???

 I believe the disciplinary panel’s response is somewhat biased and paradoxical.
-I cannot help but feel it was a matter of pride that drove the surveyor to complaint to FPWS.
-The complaint as laid before me the FPWS was:-
+I cannot help but feel it was a matter of pride that drove the David Turner to complain to the FPWS, he did not wish to pursue the matter through the party wall process, despite the options open to him, his appointing owner remained silent about his actions.
+The complaints as laid before me by the FPWS were:-

 That you did not act with honesty and integrity.
 Rule 4 (1) of the code of conduct.
 More particularly that you proceeded to make and serve an ex-parte award without making it clear or known to the adjoining owner's surveyor or the adjoining owner that you intended to do so.